HEAD LICE PROTOCOL

 Check your child's head weekly for lice and/or nits (lice eggs).
 Mature lice, which are no bigger than a sesame seed, avoid light and are hard to see.
 They usually cause intense itching.
 Lice eggs or "nits" are found close to the scalp - usually within 1/4 inch.
 They appear as tiny whitish ovals that are "glued" to the hair shaft.
 They cannot easily be flicked away as dandruff can.
 Head lice are not harmful and cannot cause disease.
 They cannot survive on pets.
 ANYBODY can get head lice.

 If you find head lice on your child, please treat appropriately.
+Remove nits from the head by combing.
+This is the most important lice control measure.
+Complete nit removal is time-consuming but is critical for successful treatment.
+Remove all of the lice and nits from the environment by washing or vacuuming.
+Please wash your child’s clothing, bedding, towels, stuffed animals, car seats, hats and combs in hot water (160 degrees if possible).
 If you have any questions, please do not hesitate to call the elementary office.
 Please notify the school office and keep him/her home until treated and lice and nits are removed.
 Continue to examine all family members for two weeks.
 Repeat treatment only if needed.

 All elementary classrooms have a lice manual and additional resources available.
 Additionally, a website which includes the guidelines BRPS follows can be found at:

 Lice are spread by head-to-head contact and are much harder to get than a cold, the flue, ear infections, pinkeye, strep or impetigo.

 Avoiding lice is important, as they are dirty and spread disease.